amiller0806/Express.js-Notetaker/README.md

 [For Further Information]( https://shields.io/category/license)

   ### Installation
-  In the terminal
+  In the terminal:  <br>
-1.	cd to the directory: Express.js-Notetaker (ex. since it is downloaded in Desktop/Bootcamp for me, I type: “cd Desktop/Bootcamp/Express.js-Notetaker”
+1.	cd to the directory: Express.js-Notetaker (ex. since it is downloaded in Desktop/Bootcamp for me, I type: “cd Desktop/Bootcamp/Express.js-Notetaker”   <br>
 2. Type “npm i”
   ### Contribution
   Ariel Miller

   ### Usage
-  In the terminal:
+  In the terminal: <br>
-1.cd to the directory: Express.js- Notetaker (ex. since it is downloaded in Desktop/Bootcamp for me, I type: “cd Desktop/Bootcamp/Express.js-Notetaker”
+1.cd to the directory: Express.js- Notetaker (ex. since it is downloaded in Desktop/Bootcamp for me, I type: “cd Desktop/Bootcamp/Express.js-Notetaker” <br>
-2. Install using "npm i" or "npm install"
+2. Install using "npm i" or "npm install" <br>
-3. Type heroku login, login on heroku website
+3. Type heroku login, login on heroku website <br>
 4. Type "heroku open" which will open the application, which has the link: https://secure-bastion-37945.herokuapp.com/notes

   ### Tests